snowyu/snowyu.github.io/source/_posts/article/coffee-style-computer-language.md

 Cons:

-* Ambiguity: 和人类句子一样，可能歧义。 The Human statement as possible ambiguity.
+* Ambiguity: The Human statement as possible ambiguity. eg,

     I saw a man on a hill with a telescope.